 To ensure that people enjoy themselves in safety and in reasonable comfort knowing that should an emergency occur, they will be able to leave the premises or venue safely.

-What Type of Premises or Venue Requires a Licence?
+What Type of Premises or Venue Require a Licence?

 Premises used for entertainment, can range from small halls to large purpose built multi-use complexes, including bars, clubs, restaurants, snooker halls, leisure centres and marquees.
-Venues include open-air musical entertainment and street entertainment.
+Venues include those that put on open-air musical entertainment and street entertainment.